-Campylobacter is a bacterium that can cause an illness called campylobacteriosis in humans.
-With over 246,000 human cases annually, this disease is the most frequently reported food-borne illness in the European Union (EU).
-However, the actual number of cases is believed to be around nine million each year.
-The cost of campylobacteriosis to public health systems and to lost productivity in the EU is estimated by EFSA to be around EUR 2.4 billion a year.
+Campylobacter is a bacterium that can cause an illness called campylobacteriosis.
+With over 246,000 human cases annually, it is the most frequently reported foodborne illness in the EU.
+However, the actual number of cases is believed to be closer to nine million each year.
+The cost of campylobacteriosis to public health systems and to lost productivity in the EU is estimated by EFSA to be around €2.4 billion a year.

 Usual symptoms are fever, diarrhoea and abdominal cramps.
 Raw poultry meat is often contaminated with Campylobacter since the bacterium can live in the intestines of healthy birds.
 It is also found in pigs and cattle.
 Eating undercooked chicken, or ready-to-eat foods that have been in contact with raw chicken, is the most common source of infection.
 In its assessments, EFSA has found that chickens and chicken meat may directly account for 20-30% of human cases.